Siguza/iokit-utils/README.md

 # `ioscan`

 Iterate over `IOService`s and try to spawn user clients.
-Prints name and class of all services, whether spawning a client was successful, and whether multiple user clients have the same ID (i.e. are shared clients).
+Prints name and class of all services, whether spawning a client was successful, class of the spawned client, and whether multiple user clients have the same ID (i.e. are shared clients).

 Usage:

-    ioscan [ClassName [type]]

-- `ClassName`: Only iterate over services extending `ClassName`.
+    ioscan [-h] [-p Plane] [-s] [Name [min [max]]]

+- `Name`: Limit the performed operations to only objects that either extend a class `Name`, or whose name in the registry is `Name`.
+If none is given, all objects are processed.
+- `min` and `max`: Try spawning user clients of certain types (can be given in base 8, 10 or 16).
+If both `min` and `max` are given, all types in that range will be tried.
+If only `min` is given, that one type will be tried.
+Defaults to `0`.
+- `-h`: Print a help and exit.
+- `-s`: Only print entries where a user client was successfully spawned.
+- `-p Plane`: Iterate over registry plane `Plane`.
 Default is `IOService`.
-- `type`: Try spawning a user client of that type (can be given in base 8, 10 or 16).
-Default is `0`.

-Both arguments are optional, but `type` can only be given if `ClassName` is given too.
+All arguments are optional, but `min` and `max` can only be given if `Name` is given too.

 ### Examples